 6. Country Checklist on a page

 BSA produce a fantastic hardcopy of the report - contained within this is a double page double sided foldout.

-The BSA Global Cloud Computing Scorecard examines the legal and regulatory framework of 24 countries around the world, identifying 66 questions that are relevant to determining readiness for cloud computing.
-The questions are categorized under the aforementioned policy categories, and are generally framed so as to be answerable by “yes” or “no.” The answers are also color coded:
+The BSA Global Cloud Computing Scorecard examines the legal and regulatory framework of 24 countries around the world, identifying 72 criteria that are relevant to determining readiness for cloud computing.
+The questions are categorized under the 8 policy themes, and are generally framed so as to be answerable by “yes” or “no.” The answers are also color coded:

 [YES] Indicates a positive assessment, which is generally considered to be an encouraging step toward the establishment of a favorable legal and regulatory environment for cloud computing.